cs50/cs50.readthedocs.io/zoom.md

 Mirror my video
 </strong>
 <p>
-Check this box so that you appear mirrored (to yourself only) so that you can gesture right and left without confusing yourself.
+Check this box in Zoom so that you appear mirrored (to yourself only) so that you can gesture right and left without confusing yourself.
 </p>
 </li>